zb-coder/CV/README.md

 ## Who I am

 I am Zainab, a British born Somali northener,a nature lover who is into treking and hiking in the peak district and who gets excited about Tech.
 As a 2019 Manchester University graduate in Accounting, I decided to switch to tech and help to create bits of the future before the future leaves my sector unemployed.

 I am hardworking, like a good challenge and want to see how far my capabilities can take me.
-I have genuinely enjoyed studying different coding languages on my own but am happy to now grow through studying with Makers and alongside other Makers.
-In Tech there is a rush when you solve an error and it feels fulfilling to see how you've impoved a process or made something new possible through your work.
+I have genuinely enjoyed studying different coding languages on my own before Makers and especially during the intensive 12 weeks at Makers which really accelerated my learning.

+Currently, I am looking to kickstart my career up North, hopefully in Sheffield.
+I hope to continue learning and to find a job that supports my learning.

 ## Projects